Krish120003/CppParticleSystem/README.md

 ## Running

-To run this code, make sure you have an appropriate compiler and make installed.
+To run this code, make sure you have an appropriate compiler, make and cmake installed.
 Then, you can run the following commands:

 ```
+cmake .
 make
 ./main
 ```